cloudnative-pg/cloudnative-pg/docs/src/recovery.md

       s3Credentials:
 ```

-Don't reuse the same `barmanObjectStore` configuration
+Don't reuse the same `barmanObjectStore` configuration for different clusters.
-for different clusters.
-There might be cases where the existing information
+There might be cases where the existing information in the storage buckets
-in the storage buckets could be overwritten by the new cluster.
+could be overwritten by the new cluster.

 !!!
 Warning
-    The operator includes a safety check to ensure a cluster doesn't
+    The operator includes a safety check to ensure a cluster doesn't overwrite
-    overwrite a storage bucket that contained information.
-A cluster that would
+a storage bucket that contained information.
+A cluster that would overwrite
-    overwrite existing storage remains in the state `Setting up primary` with
-    pods in an error state.
+existing storage remains in the state `Setting up primary` with pods in an
-    The pod logs show:
-    `ERROR: WAL archive check failed for server recoveredCluster: Expected empty archive`
+error state.
+The pod logs show: `ERROR: WAL archive check failed for server
+recoveredCluster: Expected empty archive`.

 !!!
 Important
-    If you set the `cnpg.io/skipEmptyWalArchiveCheck` annotation to `enabled` in
+    If you set the `cnpg.io/skipEmptyWalArchiveCheck` annotation to `enabled`
-    the recovered cluster, you can skip the safety check.
-We don't recommend skipping the check
+    in the recovered cluster, you can skip the safety check.
+We don't recommend
-    because, for the general use case, the check works fine.
-Skip this check
+    skipping the check because, for the general use case, the check works fine.
-    only if you're familiar with the PostgreSQL recovery system, as
+    Skip this check only if you're familiar with the PostgreSQL recovery system, as
     severe data loss can occur.